Saturday Night Fever: Plot

 After much practice, Tony and Stephanie dance at the competition, sharing a kiss at the end of their performance.
-They win first prize, but Tony believes that a Puerto Rican couple performed better and the judges' decision was racially biased, and he gives the couple his trophy and award money.
-Outside in Bobby's car, Tony tries to force himself on Stephanie, who declares that she was only using him to win, before fighting him off and running away.
+They win first prize, but Tony believes a Puerto Rican couple performed better and the judges' decision was racially biased.
+He gives the couple his trophy and award money.
+Outside in Bobby's car, Tony tries to force himself on Stephanie, who declares she was only using him to win before fighting him off and running away.

-Tony's friends arrive with Annette, who, under the influence of drugs, agrees to have sex with everyone.
-Tony tries to lead her away but is subdued by Double J and Joey, and they all drive to the bridge.
-Joey rapes Annette in the back seat followed by Double J, while Tony and Bobby appear uncomfortable.
+Tony's friends arrive with Annette.
+Tony unsuccessfully tries to lead her away and they all drive to the bridge.
+Joey and Double J rape Annette in the back seat, while Tony and Bobby appear uncomfortable.
 They arrive to a point on the bridge and climb out.
+Tony chides an upset Annette, who finally disowns him and runs off crying.

-The others begin their usual cable-climbing antics on the bridge, an erratic Bobby behaves even more recklessly than his friends, and Tony tries to talk him down, but Bobby's strong sense of despair and Tony's broken promise to call him earlier all lead to a suicidal tirade, before Bobby falls to his death.
-After the police arrive, a disgusted and disillusioned Tony leaves Double J, Joey, and Annette behind, riding the graffiti-riddled subway into Manhattan.
+The others begin their usual cable-climbing antics as an erratic Bobby behaves even more recklessly than his friends.
+Tony tries to talk him down, but Bobby's despair and Tony's broken promise to call him earlier all lead to a suicidal tirade before Bobby falls to his death.
+The police arrive; when they ask if Bobby intended to kill himself, Tony responds, "There's ways to killing yourself without killing yourself."

+A disgusted and disillusioned Tony leaves Double J, Joey, and Annette behind, riding the graffiti-riddled subway into Manhattan.
 By morning, he appears at Stephanie's apartment and apologizes for his behavior, planning to relocate to Manhattan to start a new life.
-Stephanie forgives Tony, admitting that she danced with him because he gave her respect and moral support, and they salvage their relationship, agreeing to be friends.
+Stephanie forgives Tony, admitting that she danced with him because he gave her respect and moral support.
+They salvage their relationship, agreeing to be friends.